Synarcs/Data-Exfiltration-Security-Framework/README.md

 ## Conferences
 * Accepted and was presented at [Netdev 0x19](https://netdevconf.info/0x19/sessions/bof/real-time-prevention-of-dns-based-data-exfiltration-bof.html) for innovation in Linux kernel advancing DNS security.
 * Accepted and was presented at [Linux Security Summit](https://sched.co/1zamI) for innovation in Linux kernel intersecting Kernel datapath, LSM, kprobes, tracepoints for advanced endpoint security solutions.
-* Accepted at [Black Hat Breifings](https://www.blackhat.com/us-25/briefings/schedule/#kernel-enforced-dns-exfiltration-security-framework-built-for-cloud-environments-to-stop-data-breaches-via-dns-at-scale-45566) with honororium for groundbreaking research termed as kernel enforced endpoint security built specifically to enhance DNS security to nuetralize emerging C2 attack vectors scalable in distribtued environments with strength combat complex C2 infrastructure attacks.
+* Accepted at [Black Hat Breifings](https://www.blackhat.com/us-25/briefings/schedule/#kernel-enforced-dns-exfiltration-security-framework-built-for-cloud-environments-to-stop-data-breaches-via-dns-at-scale-45566) with honororium for groundbreaking research termed as kernel enforced endpoint security built specifically to enhance DNS security to nuetralize emerging C2 attack vectors scalable in distribtued environments with strength combat evolving C2 infrastructure attacks.

 ## Disclaimer
 * This project is under heavy development focusing on a longer vision (Kernel enforced dynamic  security for detection and response) a privileged wrapper aiding EDR / XDR solutions, hence expect some bugs around it 😀😀😀